 Sustainable Agriculture: Cultivating Eco-Friendly Practices for Food Security

-Sustainable agriculture is another vital component of the Green Economy, addressing the need for security while preserving natural resources.
+Sustainable agriculture is another vital component of the Green Economy, addressing the need for food security while preserving natural resources.
 This sector focuses on practices that maintain soil health, conserve water, reduce chemical inputs, and enhance biodiversity.
 By adopting sustainable farming methods, producers can increase crop yields, improve resilience to climate change, and reduce environmental impact.

 According to the Food and Agriculture Organization (FAO), sustainable agriculture involves a holistic approach that balances the economic, social, and environmental dimensions of farming.
 It includes techniques such as crop rotation, organic farming, agroforestry, and integrated pest management.
 These practices not only protect the environment but also provide economic benefits to farmers by reducing input costs and improving product quality.